Agnes-Maiza/stem-training/README.md

 ## Day 10(tue)
 ## Day 11(thur)
 Getting input from the user,
-Manipulation of the user input
+Manipulation of the user input,
+Creating a simple calculator using GUI